UN commends fed govt on economic recovery plan | TODAY.ng

-The United Nations on Tuesday commended the Federal Government of Nigeria for the recent launch of its Economic Recovery and Growth Plan.
+The United Nations (UN) on Tuesday commended the Federal Government of Nigeria for the recent launch of its Economic Recovery and Growth Plan (ERGP).

-The UNDP Resident Representative, Edward Kallon, made the commendation in Abuja at the launch of UNDP’s 2016 Human Development Report.
+The UNDP Resident Representative, Edward Kallon, made the commendation in Abuja at the launch of UNDP’s 2016 Human Development Report (HDR).

 Kallon also expressed optimism that “Nigeria has what it takes to surmount its challenges” and pledged the support of the world body in this regard.